-Definitions: The following tables contain scientific terms and measures, some of which may require explanation.
+Definitions: The following table contains scientific terms and measures, some of which may require explanation.

-Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.
+Avg: Regulatory compliance with some MCLs is based on running annual average \of monthly samples.

-Maximum Contaminant Level or MCL: The highest level of contaminant that is allowed in drinking water.
-MCLs are set as close to the health.
+Maximum Contaminant Level (MCL): The highest level of contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

+Maximum Contaminant Level Goal (MCLG): The level of contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

-MCLGs as feasible using the best available treatment technology.

-Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to addition of a disinfectant is necessary for control of microbial contaminants.
+Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that

-Maximum residual disinfectant level goal or MRDLG: The level of drinking water disinfectant below which there is no known or expected risk to health.

-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminant.
+Maximum Residual Disinfectant Level Goal (MRDLG): The level of drinking water disinfectants below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-MFV: Million fibers per liter (a meaure of asbestos).
+MFV: Million fibers per liter (a measure of asbestos).